OVERVIEW OF THE FUNCTION OF MARS

-Our natal Mars position gives insight into our personal ‘mojo’, what ignites our vital drives and expressions of creativity, activism, initiative.
-Which areas of interest trigger us to get moving – calling us to take action.
-When Mars is ignited, adrenaline and other hormones such as noradrenaline and cortisol are kicking around in our system, getting us excited through activating the parts of us that bring about such action, kickstarting movement and change in order to displace what is, to push through into the next phase, whilst in sync with our own life-force.
+Our natal Mars position offers us insight into our personal ‘mojo’ including what ignites our primal drives and what colours our expressions of creativity, activism and initiative.
+It highlights areas of personal interest and desire which trigger us to get moving – calling us to take action.
+When Mars is ignited, adrenaline, noradrenaline and cortisol (stress/fight-or-flight-or-freeze hormone) are kicking around in our system, getting us excited, prepared or potentially aggressive.
+These states are often necessary to kickstart movement and instigate change in order to displace the ‘what is’ in order to push us through into a new phase or new territory, whilst still being in-sync with our own life-force.

-So when it comes the time for Saturn to pass on by for a visit (within an orb of usually 2 degrees will be most noticeable) the very impulses are being slowed down, as conscientiousness and rational thought brings about a pause in usual instinctive, non-thinking action.
-Along with such a pause is time and room to reflect, to witness the effects of routine active expression, to be more aware of the necessity for growth through patience and inaction.
+So when it comes the time for Saturn to pass on by for a visit (within an orb of usually 2 degrees will be most noticeable) the very life-generating impulses are being slowed down, as conscientiousness and rational thought pauses the usual instinctive/non-thinking action.
+During the pause, one is being asked to use the time and room to reflect, to witness the effects of impulsive active expression, to be more aware of the necessity for growth through patience and inaction.

-Though, if there is an awareness and want for one’s Mars to be channeled – it can be a constructive time for bringing distinct outlets for such impulsive drives.
-It can build within purpose as it adds commitment and dedication to one’s passions.
-In knowing what excites you, in learning about your niche and what adds enthusiasm to your life as well as others, it can be a time of sewing seeds for future cultivation, as well as giving more insight into what is worth applying one’s energies into.
-Energy and drive may seem less abundant, though this is a perfect time for focus, focus on what matters, what is worth your time, realising more about purpose.
+Though, if there is an awareness and want for one’s Mars energy to be more effectively channeled – it can be a constructive time for bringing distinct outlets for such impulsive drives.
+It can help build purpose as it adds commitment and dedication to one’s passions.
+In knowing what excites you, in learning about your nichè and what enriches your life as well as others, it can be a time of sewing seeds for future cultivation, as well as giving more insight into what is worth applying one’s energies into.
+Though pure energy and drive may seem less abundant during this time, it is a perfect time to focus and direct; focus on what matters, what is worth your time, realising more about what purpose means to you .

-Meditation, like in many a circumstance, will definitely be a considerably effective tool.
+Meditation, like in many a circumstance, will definitely be an effective tool.
 It is available whenever, anytime, any place.

 In this case it provides a gap between impulsive natural action and mental awareness – giving perspective and an idea of appropriate timing and direction.
 To eradicate that which is blocking you – internally and externally, and to minimise running repetitively into brick walls that aren’t going to budge.